 Hip flexor pain treatments

-Aside from pain medications, conservative treatments such as exercise and manual therapy may have some effectiveness for hip flexor pain.
+Aside from pain medications, conservative treatments, such as exercise and manual therapy, may reduce hip flexor pain.
 Because there are different causes of hip flexor pain, no single treatment is a cure-all.
 Always consult your physician or another healthcare provider if your hip flexor pain is chronic or severe, impeding your daily activities and sleep.

 Hip flexor stretching

 Stretching may provide some temporary relief of hip flexor pain, like most stretches for other body parts, even though research showed that static stretching for low back pain and neck pain showed mixed results.
-It is likely that different individuals and populations may have different responses to stretching.
+It’s likely that different people and populations have different responses to stretching.
 Thus, there is no one-size-fits-all answer to whether stretching will work for you or not.

 Standing hip flexor stretch